-The main activities carried out by the Audit and Control Committee include supervision:
+The main activities carried out by the Audit and Control Committee in relation to ICFR include supervision activities:

-- Of the preparation process and the integrity of the financial information, reviewing compliance with regulatory requirements, the proper delimitation of the scope of consolidation and the correct application of accounting principles.

-- Supervision of the process of preparation and presentation of the annual financial statements and management reports, both individual and consolidated, and of the periodic financial information disclosed to the markets, ensuring compliance with legal requirements and the correct application of generally accepted accounting principles, informing the Board of Directors of the financial information and the management report, which shall include, where appropriate, the mandatory non-financial information that the Company must periodically disclose to the public. - Of the statutory auditor and his/her independence, including the reception of reports and the authorisation of certain services that could pose a threat to his/her independence. - Of the internal audit unit to ensure the proper functioning of the internal control and information systems, with the head of the internal audit function being obliged to submit its annual work plan to the committee and to inform it directly of any incidents arising during its implementation, as well as to submit a report on its activities at the end of each year.
+- of the preparation process and the integrity of the financial information, reviewing compliance with regulatory requirements, the proper delimitation of the scope of consolidation and the correct application of accounting principles. - of the process of preparation and presentation of the annual financial statements and management reports, both individual and consolidated, and of the periodic financial information disclosed to the markets, ensuring compliance with legal requirements and the correct application of generally accepted accounting principles, informing the Board of Directors of the financial information and the management report, which shall include, where appropriate, the mandatory non-financial information that the Company must periodically disclose to the public. - of the statutory auditor and his/her independence, including the reception of reports and the authorisation of certain services that could pose a threat to his/her independence. - of the internal audit unit to ensure the proper functioning of the internal control and information systems, with the head of the internal audit function being obliged to submit its annual work plan to the committee and to inform it directly of any incidents arising during its implementation, as well as to submit a report on its activities at the end of each year.

-Additionally, it also supervises and analyses the effectiveness of the internal control and risk management carried out by the Company and periodically monitors and assesses the internal control and financial and non-financial risk management systems, so that the main risks are properly identified, managed and disclosed.
+Additionally, the Audit and Control Committee also supervises and analyses the effectiveness of the internal control and risk management carried out by the Company and monitors and assesses the internal control and financial and non-financial risk management systems on a regular basis, so that the main risks are properly identified, managed and disclosed.